San Francisco Estuary Partnership: Goals and Guiding Documents

-The Plan, collaboratively produced by consensus agreement of a broad community of stakeholders, recommends over 200 actions to protect and restore the San Francisco Bay-Delta Estuary.
+The Plan, collaboratively produced by consensus agreement of a broad community of stakeholders, recommends actions to protect and restore the San Francisco Bay-Delta Estuary.
 It is the region's roadmap for restoring the Estuary's chemical, physical, and biological health.
-The 2007 Plan includes new and revised actions, such as the need to address sea level rise, while retaining many of the original actions.
+The 2022 Plan includes new and revised actions, such as the need to address sea level rise, while retaining many of the original actions.

 History

 The National Estuary Program (NEP) was established under Section 320 of the 1987 Clean Water Act Amendments as a non-regulatory, place-based program, managed by the U.S. Environmental Protection Agency (EPA), to protect and restore the water quality and ecological integrity of the nation's estuaries.
 Each NEP was required to develop and implement a Comprehensive Conservation and Management Plan identifying actions to address the water quality, habitat, and living resources challenges within its watershed.
 San Francisco Bay was identified in the founding legislation as one of seven estuaries of national concern.
 Currently, the NEP is composed of 28 site specific programs.
 Each of these NEP's has created an individual Comprehensive Conservation and Management Plan and is working to successfully restore and maintain the water quality and ecological integrity of that estuary.

 Work began on the San Francisco Bay NEP in 1987.
 Over 100 agency, non-profit and business partners came together over a five-year planning period to create the San Francisco Bay Comprehensive Conservation and Management Plan.
-The plan was approved by EPA and California Governor Pete Wilson in late 1993.
+The plan was approved by EPA and California governor Pete Wilson in late 1993.